focus-trap/focus-trap/README.md

 - **escapeDeactivates** {boolean}: Default: `true`.
 If `false`, the `Escape` key will not trigger deactivation of the focus trap.
 This can be useful if you want to force the user to make a decision instead of allowing an easy way out.
 - **clickOutsideDeactivates** {boolean}: Default: `false`.
 If `true`, a click outside the focus trap will deactivate the focus trap and allow the click event to do its thing.
 - **returnFocusOnDeactivate** {boolean}: Default: `true`.
 If `false`, when the trap is deactivated, focus will *not* return to the element that had focus before activation.
+- **isOutsideElementFocusable** {function}: A function that returns if an element on the page should be part of the tab cycle.
+By default only descendant of the container are focusable.

 ### focusTrap.activate([activateOptions])